Open sets of Axiom A flows with Exponentially Mixing Attractors (with Erratum): Introduction

-The conjecture that all mixing Axiom~A flows, with respect to Gibbs measures for H\"older continuous potentials, mix exponentially was quickly proven false by considering suspension semiflows with piecewise constant return times~\cite{ruelle1983}.
+The conjecture that all mixing Axiom~A flows, with respect to Gibbs measures for H\"older continuous potentials, mix exponentially was proven false by considering suspension semiflows with piecewise constant return times Ruelle~\cite{ruelle1983} and Pollicott~\cite{Pol85} constructed examples with arbitrarily slow mixing rates.
 Building on work by Chernov~\cite{chernov98}, Dolgopyat~\cite{Do98} demonstrated that $\cC^{2+\epsilon}$ transitive Anosov flows with $\cC^{1}$~stable and unstable foliations which are jointly nonintegrable mix exponentially with respect to the SRB measure and H\"older continuous observables.
 Unfortunately this good regularity of the invariant foliations is not typical~\cite{HW1999}.
-Dolgopyat also showed~\cite{dolgopyat98} that rapid mixing (super polynomial) is typical, in a measure theoretic sense of prevalence, for Axiom~A flows with respect to any equilibrium state associated to a H\"older potential.
+Dolgopyat also showed~\cite{dolgopyat98} that rapid mixing (superpolynomial) is typical, in a measure theoretic sense of prevalence, for Axiom~A flows with respect to any equilibrium state associated to a H\"older potential.
 Building on these ideas Field, Melbourne and T\"or\"ok~\cite{FMT} showed that there exist $\cC^{2}$-open, $\cC^{r}$-dense sets of $\cC^{r}$-Axiom~A flows ($r\geq 2$) for which each non-trivial basic set is rapid mixing.
-It is tempting to think that exponential mixing is a robust property, i.e., if an Axiom~A flow mixes exponentially then all sufficiently close Axiom~A flows also mix exponentially.
-This remains an open problem, even limited to the case of Anosov flows.
-Dolgopyat~\cite{Dolgopyat2000} showed that the set of exponentially mixing suspension flows over a topologically mixing subshift of finite type contains an open and dense subset of all such suspension flows, and conjectured that the set of exponentially mixing flows contains a $\cC^{r}$-open and dense subset of the set of all Axiom~A flows.
-Liverani~\cite{liverani2004} was able to bypass the regularity of the stable and unstable invariant foliations and show exponential mixing for $\cC^4$ contact Anosov flows using the contact structure, an observation that suggests that the regularity of the invariant foliations is not essential.
-Unfortunately, contact flows are a thin subset of Anosov flows (or Axiom~A flows), in particular there do not exist open subsets of Axiom~A flows which preserve a contact structure.
-For a more complete history of the question of mixing rates of hyperbolic flows we refer to the reader the introductions of~\cite{liverani2004, FMT}.